Queen Elizabeth, The Queen Mother, Seven Years On

 Such an impressive list of titles we will never hear again.
 As the last Empress of India, The Queen Mother held Indian Orders which are now completely defunct (though our present Queen is still Sovereign of the Orders).
 Her Majesty held the Orders of the Garter and The Thistle as well as all those which Garter proclaimed.

 Queen Elizabeth was recently remembered when Her Majesty The Queen unveiled a statue on The Mall and we can see that Garter’s proclamation at the Funeral was not just for show.
-Queen Elizabeth was depicted in the robes of the Order of The Garter so we can be assured that she held of these honours, styles and titles very dear to her heart.Filed under British Royals, Historical Royals
+Queen Elizabeth was depicted in the robes of the Order of The Garter so we can be assured that she held of these honours, styles and titles very dear to her heart.Filed under Historical Royals, The United Kingdom

 Tagged Anniversary, Death, Funeral, Queen Elizabeth the Queen Mother.